-Our next water baptism will be Sunday, September 15th during service.
+Our next water baptism will be Spring of 2020.

 Water baptism is an exciting and essential public declaration of your relationship with Christ.
 Whether you are a new believer or are looking to renew this statement of faith, here is your opportunity!
 We invite you step into the water with faith and expectancy as you make this public statement of faith that Jesus is Lord of your life! *We ask that you be at least 8 years of age to be water baptized.